Collagen vs Gelatin – Which is better? And should you use it on Keto?

 In our bodies, collagen is the most abundant type of protein (it’s composed of the amino acids: glycine, proline, hydroxyproline, and arginine).
 And it makes up a lot of our skin, tendons, and bones.

-And up to 70% of the protein in your skin is collagen, which is why you’ll find it in face creams and skin care lotions.
+Up to 70% of the protein in your skin is collagen, which is why you’ll find it in face creams and skin care lotions.

 In food, we typically find collagen in the tendon and skins of animals.
 But since we don’t eat much of those “unseemly” bits of the animal anymore, most of us have to supplement to ensure our skin and joints remain healthy.